timmoorhouse/mega65-forth/README.md

 - The [preliminary](https://github.com/gerryjackson/forth2012-test-suite/blob/master/src/prelimtest.fth) test case runs mostly clean.
 There's one minor problem caused by a PETSCII vs ASCII difference.

 The next priorities are:
+- Implementing `MARKER` and possibly `FORGET`.
-- We can now run the complete [preliminary](https://github.com/gerryjackson/forth2012-test-suite/blob/master/src/prelimtest.fth), [core](https://github.com/gerryjackson/forth2012-test-suite/blob/master/src/core.fr), [core plus](https://github.com/gerryjackson/forth2012-test-suite/blob/master/src/coreplustest.fth) and [core extension](https://github.com/gerryjackson/forth2012-test-suite/blob/master/src/coreexttest.fth) tests unmodified, but there are a number of failures from them.
+- We can now run the complete [preliminary](https://github.com/gerryjackson/forth2012-test-suite/blob/master/src/prelimtest.fth), [core](https://github.com/gerryjackson/forth2012-test-suite/blob/master/src/core.fr), [core plus](https://github.com/gerryjackson/forth2012-test-suite/blob/master/src/coreplustest.fth) and [core extension](https://github.com/gerryjackson/forth2012-test-suite/blob/master/src/coreexttest.fth) tests unmodified, but there are a number of failures that need to be addressed.
 - Move more of the implementation from assembler to Forth.
 As this happens, getting a functional `SEE` is becoming more and more important (even if it's just a hex dump at first).

 My apologies if this isn't the greatest Forth implementation.
 I don't really have much experience with Forth.
 I'm doing this because I've always been intrigued by Forth, and with a new MEGA65 sitting on the dining room table, it seemed the perfect project to learn about Forth, shake decades of dust off my 6502 programming skills, and learn about some of the MEGA65-specific features.